joshatron/CSCI-441-Programs/program3/README.md

 The final improvement I made to the first person controls was collision detection.
 It is only implemented on the walls because it became too hard to navigate when I put it on every object.
 It works by having lines in the xz plane which, if you get too close, it pushes you back.
+To toggle collision detection, either enter fly mode with tab or hit the c key.

 For lighting, I have 2 types of sources, the sun, which gives objects high ambient lighting, and torches, which have a lower ambient light.
 The torches also flicker to make them more realistic looking.
 The third material is the lights themselves, which only have a high ambient component;